Noxy0/Dice-Rolling-Game-Remastered-/README.md

 Yep, its a game where you can roll to dices.
 If the dices show 7 or 11, you win.
 Else you lose.

-It is mainly made in JavaScript, and HTML for building blocks an items.
-CSS for the styling of HTML.
+It is mainly made in JavaScript.
+But have HTML for building blocks an items, and CSS for the styling of HTML.